4moghDwivedi/Bildungsroman/1_traintrip/1_traintrip.md

 * <ins>*Phasor~*</ins>
     * This phasor~ drives the entire composition forward.
 It triggers various events at specific moments in the piece (for instance, it triggers the bass bell at 12%, 22%, and 85% of the composition duration).
     * More crucially, it triggers several long term modulations such as-
-        * the tempo of the <ins>*main counter*</ins>
+        * The tempo of the <ins>*main counter*</ins>
-        * the pluck's pitch offset, amplitude, range, filter, likelihood of triggering itself, likelihood of triggering flam
+        * The pluck's pitch offset, amplitude, range, filter, likelihood of triggering itself, likelihood of triggering flam
         * Pad's dry/wet value, pitch range, likelihood of being triggered by pluck
         * Groove panning info, release amount.
         * <ins>*Pause/reset*</ins> length